Andrettin/Wyrmsun/readme.txt

 - Encyclopedia, tech tree and quest tooltips are now drawn as popups.
 - Added new Gnashorn and Yale backgrounds (used for Wyrmsun with permission).

+* Modding
+- Added possibility to make units have a bonus against buildings.

+* Units
+- A unit type's bonus against mounted units, bonus against buildings and backstab bonus now appear in its popup.

 -----------------------------------------------------------------------
 - 1.3.3
 -----------------------------------------------------------------------